infinum/dotnet-handbook/Data storage/Cloud storage.md

 Cloud services are providing new options when choosing storage for your applications.
-Although there are several provider options, we will focus mainly on Azure Storage in this handbook.
+While there are several provider options available, we will focus mainly on Azure Storage in this handbook.

 ## Azure Storage